50 Ideas For A Better Life [ improve your mind, body, outlook, home]

 A great way to keep your brain productive and healthy is to provide it with new stimulus.
 Make it a point to learn something new every day.
 It can be the name of the beautiful plant you always admire in your co-worker’s office, how to say a particular word in a foreign language, or the meaning of that phrase everyone keeps using but you don’t actually understand.

 It doesn’t really matter the content, just that you are committing something new to memory.
-As you lay down each night, reflect on what you learned today and try to connect it with something you already knew, which is a way to place your new learning into long-term memory.
+As you lay down each night, reflect on what you learned today and try to connect it with something you already knew.
+This is a way to place your new learning into long-term memory.
 (Source)

 14. Put down your phone and read